 If you purchase from the catalogs, they usually arrive in perfect growing condition.
 If you plan on purchasing from your local retailer, make sure to go early in the season (late summer for the majority of spring bulbs).
 This will allow you the best selection and freshest bulbs.

 When choosing your bulbs, pick out bulbs or corms that are firm and of good size for the type of plant they are.
 Make sure there’s no sign of mold or damage.
-Always check that bulbs for early indoor flowering have been especially prepared for “forcing.”
+Always check that bulbs for early indoor flowering have been specially prepared for “forcing.”

 Tips for Growing Bulbs Indoors

-When you purchase the bulbs, be sure to purchase your compost, charcoal, pots and anything else you need for planting the bulbs at the same time.
+When you purchase the bulbs, be sure to purchase your compost, charcoal, pots, and anything else you need for planting the bulbs at the same time.
 You should plant your bulbs right away to prevent deterioration.
 This gets them off to an early, healthy start.

 Bulb fiber is cheaper than compost.
 It’s made up of peat or coir fiber and mixed with crushed oyster shells and charcoal.
 It’s an adequate growing medium if you intend to replant your bulbs after first flowering out in the garden, but it contains no nutrients.
 You should use soil-based potting compost containing a balanced mix of nutrients for those bulbs you plan to grow and keep indoors.

 Give extra attention to the pots you choose because that can make or break your indoor gardening efforts.
-Hyacinths, tulips, crocuses, daffodils and other narcissi are normally grown in ceramic bowls with no drainage.
+Hyacinths, tulips, crocuses, daffodils, and other narcissi are normally grown in ceramic bowls with no drainage.
 Although they do sell plastic bowls for this purpose, the glass and ceramic bowls are better for it.

 Larger bulbs like the lilies that are grown as individual specimens are best grown in large flowerpots that stand in their own dish.
 Planting them in plastic containers with good drainage and placing those containers in decorative china or ornamental ceramic bowls and containers is best.

 You want to plant daffodils in late summer.
 Half fill a bowl with damp compost or bulb fiber.
 When planted, the tops of the bulbs should be just about level with the rim of the bowl.
 You will want to space them so they are close together but not touching.
 A full bowl will give you the best display planter.
-You should then fill the bowl within 1 cm. of the rim.
+You should then fill the bowl within 1 cm.
+(0.5 in.) of the rim.
 You can water the bowl well and allow it to drain through the drainage holes, then wrap the bowl in polythene and place it in a cool spot.
 Be sure to check it regularly to keep the compost damp.
 If it’s not, you should water it.
 After some time, you can bring the bowl inside and gradually increase the warmth around it after the shoots are 5 cm.
-(2 inches) high.
+(2 in.) high.

 These are easy enough to grow indoors, but remember that if you want them to stand the test of time, you should truly plan on putting them outdoors after you’re finished.
 If you choose to keep them indoors, then you need to pay attention to their needs and remember that they won’t be in bloom continuously.